 In this clip, you can see former U.S. President Barack Obama speaking.
-Except, it’s not Obama speaking; it’s comedian Jordan Peele with old video footage of the former president doctored so that it matches what Peele is saying.
+Except, it’s not Obama speaking; it’s comedian Jordan Peele superimposed on a doctored old video footage of the former president to match what Peele is saying.

 What Is a Deepfake?